jansvoboda11/psr-router/README.md

 Routing libraries, in general, allow your application to execute different code paths based on the structure of incoming HTTP requests, usually their URI.

-This library features a simple declarative way of creating routes, has great performance and is highly flexible.
+This library provides a simple interface for handling PSR-7 requests with PSR-17 middleware and handlers.

 ## Installation